This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a small batch of apple cinnamon scones.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Start by mixing together flour, baking powder, salt, cinnamon, baking soda, and sugar together.
+1. Mix Dry Ingredients: Combine flour, baking powder, salt, cinnamon, baking soda, and sugar in a large bowl.

 a silver mixing bowl filled with flour.